syncfusion-content/wpf-docs/wpf/Scheduler/TimelineView.md

 ![Change time ruler size in WPF Scheduler](Timeline_images/adding-Changetimerulersize.png)

 ## Minimum appointment duration
-The [MinimumAppointmentDuration](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_MinimumAppointmentDuration) property in `TimelineViewSettings` is to set an arbitrary height to appointments when it has minimum duration, in timeline view, so that the subject can be readable.
+The [MinimumAppointmentDuration](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_MinimumAppointmentDuration) property in `TimelineViewSettings` is to set an arbitrary height to appointments when it has minimum duration in timeline view, so that the subject can be readable.
+This property won't be applicable for `TimelineMonth` view.
 {% tabs %}
 {% highlight c# %}
-Schedule.ViewType = SchedulerViewType.Timeline;
+Schedule.ViewType = SchedulerViewType.TimelineWeek;
 Schedule.TimelineViewSettings.MinimumAppointmentDuration = new System.TimeSpan(0, 120, 0);
 {% endhighlight %}
 {% endtabs %}